Laurence Gibson: Kansas City Chiefs

 On September 6, 2015, Gibson was signed by the Kansas City Chiefs to their practice squad.
 He spent the entire season on the team's practice squad and was signed to a futures contract on January 16, 2016.
 On May 10, he was released after rookie minicamp to make room for tryout offensive lineman Zach Sterup.

 Atlanta Falcons

 On May 18, 2016, Gibson was signed by the Atlanta Falcons.
 On September 3, 2016, he was waived by the Falcons due to final roster cuts.

 Chicago Bears

 On September 7, 2016, Gibson was signed to the Chicago Bears' practice squad.
 He was cut on September 13.

-New York Giants
+New York Giants (first stint)

 On September 21, 2016, Gibson was signed to the New York Giants' practice squad, because the team was experiencing a shortage of offensive linemen.
 On December 13, he was released by the team to make room for offensive lineman Adam Gettis.